tabakhic/Cyber-Projects/README.md

 # Hello, I'm Cyrus Tabakhi
 <a href="linkedin.com/in/cyrus-tabakhi-7893112b0/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 I am a cybersecurity enthusiast with a strong interest in **digital forensics, threat detection, and security operations**.
-My projects focus on **log analysis, Active Directory security, and automation in cybersecurity**.
+My projects focus on things like **log analysis, Active Directory security, and automation in cybersecurity**.

 ## Objective
 I am passionate about **cybersecurity, digital forensics, and system security**.
 My goal is to expand my expertise in **Security Operations (SOC), threat detection, and incident response**, and contribute to a **secure digital environment**.